-Exchange Traded Funds Taxation: Déjà vu all over again
+Exchange traded funds taxation: déjà vu all over again

 Investment Insight

 The Income Tax Act (Canada) defines many types of investment entities or structures for tax purposes, including mutual fund trusts (MFTs), mutual fund corporations (MFCs), and segregated funds.
-A noticeable omission, however, is an exchange traded fund (ETF).
+A noticeable omission, however, is an exchange-traded fund (ETF).
 This doesn’t mean that an ETF is a tax-free entity.
 In fact, the term ETF describes an investment with specific features and its use is more commercial or colloquial in nature.

 ETF income and distributions

-Like an MFT, income generated on the underlying assets of an ETF retains its character when distributed to unitholders and is taxed accordingly.
-In other words, interest and foreign income is fully taxable income, Canadian dividends are grossed up and receive their corresponding dividend tax credits, and half of realized capital gains are taxable.
-Should the ETF sustain capital losses at the fund level, these losses are used to offset realized capital gains at the fund level or are carried forward by the fund if the losses exceed realized gains in the year.
+If an ETF sustains capital losses at the fund level, these losses are used to offset realized capital gains at the fund level or are carried forward by the fund if the losses exceed realized gains in the year.
 Non-capital losses realized by the ETF can be used to offset any type of income at the fund level with any excess being carried forward.
-Finally, any foreign taxes paid by the fund can be flowed out to and used by investors as credits to reduce Canadian income tax owing on that same foreign income.

 ETF tax efficiency

-- Investor Redemptions — All investor redemptions for MFTs are transacted directly with the fund itself.
+- investor redemptions—All investor redemptions for MFTs are transacted directly with the fund itself.
 To provide the redeeming unitholder with cash, an MFT may have to sell underlying assets and realize capital gains.
 If these capital gains aren’t completely offset by the capital gains refund mechanism, the excess will generally be distributed to remaining unitholders.
 Generally, ETF investors sell their units over the stock exchange and realize any gain or loss without triggering transactions at the fund level.
 Therefore, the taxable distributions received by one investor generally aren’t impacted by the transactions of other investors in the same ETF.¹

 Cash vs reinvested distributions